Skip to main content

 Install runtime dependencies

-The official PicoClaw repository describes PicoClaw as a Go-based project.
-For source or Web UI builds, confirm the current Go, Node.js, and pnpm requirements before installing build tooling on the VPS.
-If you use the precompiled binary path, keep the server dependencies minimal.
+The official PicoClaw repository describes PicoClaw as a Go-based project, and the installation docs list Go 1.21+ for source builds.
+For Web UI builds, confirm the current Go, Node.js, and pnpm requirements before installing build tooling on the VPS.
+If you use the precompiled binary path, keep the server dependencies minimal and avoid installing unnecessary build tools.

 Install or clone PicoClaw